 Section 1.
-Executive Committee: The Executive Committee shall consist of the officers of the Board and any additional members as the President deems appropriate.
+Executive Committee: The Executive Committee shall consist of the Officers of the Board and any additional members as the President deems appropriate.
 The President shall serve as the chairperson of this committee.
 A majority will constitute a quorum for the purpose of transacting any business.
 This committee shall supervise and direct the general work and administration of the Corporation subject to the supervision and direction of the Board.

 Section 2.
-Budget/Allocation Committee:
+Finance Committee:

 Agreements with Partner Agencies

 Section 2.
-Termination of an Agency Member: In order for the Board to effectuate the termination of an agency member, a two-thirds (b) majority of elected Board members must approve such action at the regular or special meeting of the Board.
+Termination of an Agency Member: In order for the Board to effectuate the termination of an agency member, a two-thirds (b) majority of elected Board members must approve such action at a regular or special meeting of the Board.